A group of three polar bears on the ice

 Polar bear cubs (c) Hans-Jurgen Mager, Unsplash

 This will be devastating for polar bears.
 Polar bears rely heavily on sea ice for traveling, hunting, resting, mating and, in some areas, maternal dens.
-Polar Bears that have continuous access to sea ice can hunt throughout the year.
+Polar bears that have continuous access to sea ice can hunt throughout the year.
 As sea ice melts, polar bears are being forced to spend several months on land, where they primarily fast on stored fat reserves.
 Periods of extended fasting are predicted to lead to starvation and reproductive failure, meaning fewer cubs.

-Continued climate warming will increase uncertainty and pose severe risks to the welfare and survival of polar bears.
+Continued global warming will increase uncertainty and pose severe risks to the welfare and survival of polar bears.
 The “Last Ice Area” – the region of the Arctic Circle along the northern shores of Canada and Greenland, is likely to become critically important for polar bears and other life dependant on sea ice.

 Sport hunting of polar bears only occurs in Canada and must be guided by local Inuit hunters.